hiposfer/kamal/README.md

 developer.
 If you dont want to create your own pre-processing script, we recommend you to use `Òverpass-Turbo`.
 [Here](http://overpass-turbo.eu/s/sDW) is an example query that we use to get only `pedestrian` relevant paths.
-You can customize it however you want; nce you are done, you can simply `Export` the query and run it on start.
+You can customize it however you want; once you are done, you can simply `Export` the query and run it on start.

 ## License